News

 After the traditional celebrations, it's common for people to meet with friends and family and go to parties.
 Sometimes, these parties are so lively and so large, they don't end until sunrise on New Year's Day!

 Have you ever celebrated Réveillon in Brazil?
-We'd love to here your thoughts and stories on Facebook, Instagram and Twitter if you have.
+We'd love to here your thoughts and stories on Facebook, Instagram if you have any.

 We want to wish you all a very happy New Year, and we look forward to welcoming you in 2019, Fazendeiros.